List of captive orcas: Freya

 Freya was a 35-year-old female orca who lived at Marineland of Antibes.
 She was captured in October 1982 alongside Haida II, Kim II, Nootka IV, and an unnamed male.
-She and Kim went to Marineland Antibes from Hafnarfjordur Aquarium.
+She and Kim II went to Marineland Antibes from Hafnarfjörður Aquarium.
 She became the first European orca to become pregnant.
 Freya gave birth in March 1991 to a stillborn calf.
 She gave birth to another stillborn in March 1993.
 Sometime between this calf and her next, Freya had a tumor removed, leaving a white indent on her side.
-Freya gave birth to Valentin on February 13, 1996.
+Freya gave birth to Valentin on 13 February 1996.
 In March 2001, Freya had yet another stillborn calf.
 In April 2003, Freya gave birth to her final calf and her fourth stillborn.
 She ceased to become pregnant due to birth control and the death of her mate Kim II in 2005.
 Freya was very depressed, but Valentin usually was able to cheer her up.
-Freya became a grandmother on November 20, 2013, when Valentin fathered a calf named Keijo, however, since the calf's mother Wikie was Valentin's half-sister, Valentin being the father has not been confirmed.
-After months of fighting an unknown illness, Freya lost her battle on June 20, 2015, leaving behind her son Valentin and likely grandson Keijo.
+Freya became a grandmother on 20 November 2013, when Valentin fathered a calf named Keijo, however, since the calf's mother Wikie was Valentin's half-sister, Valentin being the father has not been confirmed.
+After months of fighting an unknown illness, Freya lost her battle on 20 June 2015, leaving behind her son Valentin and likely grandson Keijo.

 Gudrun

-Gudrun (Goo drun) was an Icelandic female orca who lived at Dolfinarium Harderwijk in the Netherlands and at SeaWorld Orlando in Florida.
-Gudrun was caught close to the coast of Iceland on October 25, 1976.
+Gudrun (Goo drun, Icel.
+Guðrún) was an Icelandic female orca who lived at Dolfinarium Harderwijk in the Netherlands and at SeaWorld Orlando in Florida.
+Gudrun was caught close to the coast of Iceland on 25 October 1976.
 She was kept in captivity in the Dolfinarium Harderwijk in the Netherlands, where she was the main attraction.
 In 1987, Gudrun was moved to SeaWorld Orlando in Florida, United States, on a breeding loan.
-Gudrun gave birth to Taima on July 11, 1989, at 16:45 EST during a thunderstorm.
-Gudrun gave birth to Nyar on December 31, 1993.
+Gudrun gave birth to Taima on 11 July 1989, at 16:45 EST during a thunderstorm.
+Gudrun gave birth to Nyar on 31 December 1993.
 Nyar suffered with illness often.
 She was so both mentally and physically ill, it was reported that Gudrun tried to drown her during several shows.
 Nyar died at the age of two years in April 1996.
-On February 21, 1996, Gudrun went into labor with her last calf, which was fathered by Tilikum.
+On 21 February 1996, Gudrun went into labor with her last calf, which was fathered by Tilikum.
 After 20 hours of labor, Gudrun was unable to deliver the calf.
-Eventually after the physical intervention of park staff, Gudrun delivered a stillborn calf of underermined sex.
-Due to complications from the delivery, she died four days later.
+Eventually after the physical intervention of park staff, Gudrun delivered a stillborn calf of undetermined sex.
+Due to complications from the delivery, Gudrun died four days later.

 In 1982, Gudrun was the subject of an experiment in two-communications, designed to see if she could learn new words and incorporate them into her vocabulary.